liblime/jspec/README.md

-You may alter the way JSpec operates by assigning options via the JSpec.options hash, by passing string-based option values via the query string, or passing a hash to run().
-For example JSpec.options.failuresOnly = true, and ?failuresOnly=1 will both work.
+You may alter the way JSpec operates by assigning options via the JSpec.options hash, by passing string-based option values via the query string, or passing a hash to **run()**.
+For example `JSpec.options.failuresOnly = true`, and `?failuresOnly=1` will both work.

+- profile
-* profile       {bool} when enabled, uses console.time() in order to display performance information in your console log as specs are completed.
+  - {bool} when enabled, uses console.time() in order to display performance information in your console log as specs are completed.
 (DOM, Console)
+- failuresOnly
-* failuresOnly {bool} displays only failing specs, making them quick to discover and fix (DOM, Terminal, Server)
+  - {bool} displays only failing specs, making them quick to discover and fix (DOM, Terminal, Server)
+- reportToId
-* reportToId   {string} an element id to report to when using the DOM formatter (DOM)
+  - {string} an element id to report to when using the DOM formatter (DOM)
+- verbose
-* verbose      {bool} verbose server output, defaults to false (Server)
+  - {bool} verbose server output, defaults to false (Server)

 ## Matchers